martyncisneros/beautiful-jekyll/_posts/2017-04-01-changes-in-insured-rates-by-state.md

 Number of Individuals Covered by the Insurance Marketplace Per 100,000 People (2016)
 ![alt text][logo5]

 On June 28, 2012, the U.S. Supreme Court issued its decision making Medicaid expansion optional for states.
-Since there is no deadline for states to implement the Medicaid expansion, future decisions by those 19 states without Medicaid expansion programs will contribute to the continued reduction of their uninsured rates.
+There is no deadline for states to implement the Medicaid expansion.

 ![alt text][logo3]

+Future decisions by those 19 states without Medicaid expansion programs will contribute to the continued reduction of their uninsured rates along with continued funding of premium tax credits.

-In part 2 of this analysis, I will look at an extensive dataset on health and dental plans offered to individuals and small businesses through the US Health Insurance Marketplace.
+In part 2 of this analysis, I will look at an extensive dataset on health and dental plans offered to individuals and small businesses through the US Health Insurance Marketplace with the hopes of sheding some light into how the ACA has effective healthcare costs.
 This data was originally prepared and released by the _Centers for Medicare & Medicaid Services (CMS)_.

 [logo]: https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/insured-rates/insured-rates.png "Insured Rates Deltas by State"
 [logo2]: https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/insured-rates/box-plot.png "Medicaid Expansion Box Plot"
 [logo3]: https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/insured-rates/medicaid_expansion.png "Medicaid Expansion by State"
 [logo4]: https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/insured-rates/tax-credits1.png "Tax Credits Per Capita by State"
 [logo5]: https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/insured-rates/marketplace2.png "Marketplace Insured Per Capita by State"
+[logo6]: https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/insured-rates/medicaid-expansion-scatter.png "Medicaid Expansion and Insured Rate"